Skip to Content

 • Don’t place sparklers on the ground where someone could step on them

-Bike and boating safety
+Biking and boating

 To stay safe while enjoying biking, boating, and ATV/UTV riding, wear the proper protective gear, Dr. Fisher says.
 Even if you feel safe riding, biking or boating, you can’t control what other people are doing and what’s happening around you, so don’t risk it.